 To make back frame to support pegboard, screw rear top to 2 rear uprights, then add rear centre rail.
-This rail is used on edge, with the top edge 535mm up from bottom of rear uprights.
-To hold rear centre rail flush while screwing onto front of rear uprights, place on offcuts or blocks.
+This rail is used on edge, with the top edge 535mm up from the bottom of rear uprights.
+To hold rear centre rail flush while screwing onto the front of rear uprights, place on offcuts or blocks.

 To fix leg frames to back frame, glue and clamp leg frames to rear uprights spaced 10mm in from outer edge of rear uprights, then screw in place.

 To prepare bottom shelving, first mark notches in ends of shelf outer pieces by squaring from legs.
 Overhang shelves over rails equally and mark.
 By notching ends of shelving they’ll wrap around legs nicely.
 Notches for back piece of shelving should be 80 x 35mm and notches for front piece 80 x 45mm.